garywiz/docker-keybox/README.md

     $ docker pull garywiz/docker-keybox
     $ docker run -d -p 8443:8443 garywiz/docker-keybox

 Within a few seconds, you should be able to use KeyBox by going to `https://localhost:8443/`.
+The default login user is `admin` with a password of `changeme`.

 If you want to store persistent KeyBox data locally outside the image, you can use the built-in launcher script.
 Extract the launcher script from the image like this: